andrewbaillie/andrewbaillie/docs/README.md

   <audio controls src="./assets/audio/weather-forecast-2.mp3"></audio>
 </figure>

+- Working with the synthetic voice created a pilot for the playback of Portuguese language Brazilian news articles.
 - Mentoring junior members of staff from 2019 onwards, which helped one person move from a Testing role to Software Engineering.

 <br/>